 TASC Test Item Types

-These different types of technology enhanced items are used in the 2015 TASC test.
+Several different types of technology-enhanced items are used in the TASC Test:

 How Are These New Standards-Aligned Items Different?

-These new assessment items measure student achievement and progress on the College and Career Readiness Standards and require new thinking, new technologies, new approaches to content and new ways to analyze data and report assessment results.
+These new assessment items measure student achievement and progress on the College and Career Readiness Standards and require new thinking, new technologies, new approaches to content, and new ways to analyze data and report assessment results.
 Educators will notice the shift from basic factual knowledge to an increased emphasis on performance.
-These next generation assessments, as envisioned by the two assessment consortia, address a new set of design considerations and criteria:
+These next-generation assessments address a new set of design considerations and criteria:

-Challenging Cognitive Tasks: Career and College Readiness Standards include items that provide evidence of robust student thinking about important content.
+- Challenging Cognitive Tasks: College and Career Readiness Standards include items that provide evidence of robust student thinking about important content.

-Innovative Item Types: Career and College Readiness Standards include performance tasks, technology-enhanced items, and extended constructed response items in addition to the traditional multiple-choice items to measure the depth, rigor, and complexity of comprehension.
+- Innovative Item Types: College and Career Readiness Standards include performance tasks, technology-enhanced items, and extended constructed response items in addition to the traditional multiple-choice items to measure the depth, rigor, and complexity of comprehension.

-Informative Reports: Provide teachers and administrators with useful, actionable interim/benchmark or summative information that links student performance to College and Career Readiness Standards.
+- Informative Reports: Provide teachers and administrators with useful, actionable information that links student performance to College and Career Readiness Standards.

 New Item Types Have Multiple Parts